Why It’s Important

 Plus, what comes next is even more important and great for your brand’s growth.
 If someone continues to revisit your brand again and again, then that means that they trust you enough to come back.

-And, if they trust you, then there’s a pretty good chance that they will also help by spreading the word about how great your brand is.
+And, if they trust you, then there’s a pretty good chance that they will also help by spreading the word about how great your brand name is.
 You’d get a lot more customers and your business will be booming.

 Also, everything you learn can benefit you to grow, and lead your business towards adapting and evolving.